-The change in our revenues from period to period is primarily due to the volume of products and related services sold in any period and the number of products or modules purchased with each sale.
+The change in our revenue from period to period is primarily due to the volume of products and related services sold in any period and the number of products or modules purchased with each sale.

-International revenues represented approximately 15% of total revenues in the three months ended July 31, 2020 compared to 22% for the same period in the prior year.
-Our revenues, particularly our international revenues, may fluctuate substantially from period to period, primarily because we derive most of our license and subscription fee revenues from a relatively small number of customers in a given period.
+International revenue represented approximately 17% of total revenue in the three months ended July 31, 2021 compared to 21% for the same period in the prior year.
+Our revenue, particularly our international revenue, may fluctuate substantially from period to period, primarily because we derive most of our license and subscription fee revenue from a relatively small number of customers in a given period.